MCSPenguin/CivCorp/Bylaws.rst

 ================================================================================

-1. Each stockholder may authorize another person to act for such stockholder by proxy by an instrument in writing filed with the Secretary.
+1. Each stockholder may authorize another person to act for such stockholder by delivering a written proxy to the Secretary.

-2. Proxies continue until the person revokes the proxy in writing.
+2. No proxy shall be valid (i) after revocation thereof, or (ii) after the expiration of six (6) months from the date thereof.

-3. No such proxy shall be acted upon after six months from its date.
+3. Stockholders may revoke a proxy by (i) delivering a writing to the Secretary stating that the proxy is revoked, or (ii) by executing a subsequent proxy, or (iii) by attending a meeting and voting in person.

 Stockholder Action by Written Consent without a Meeting
 ================================================================================